daniel-llach/watch-version/README.md

 # watch-version
-An update version module from git tag command listener.

 ### What is it for?
 This module can automatically update the version of your node app ( or API) when enter a new tag on github by **console**